fecsmith/fecsmith.github.io/_posts/2021-08-24-on-twelve-minutes.md

 The End.

 P.S.
-This was cross-posted to [Fingers Left the Model](https://fingersleft.wordpress.com/2021/08/25/twelve-minutes/), a primarily Warhammer-themed blog me and three friends started a few weeks before the pandemic hit, and thus is mostly currently in hiatus; one in-person gaming returns, so shall the posts.
+This was cross-posted to [Fingers Left the Model](https://fingersleft.wordpress.com/2021/08/25/twelve-minutes/), a primarily Warhammer-themed blog me and three friends started a couple of months before the pandemic hit, which is hence currently in hiatus; once in-person gaming resumes, so shall the posts!